 - Develop requirements for centralized acquisition, storage, and delivery of trusted interagency geospatial datasets, including governance, quality control, access, and maintenance of included data.

-- Provide a platform for the development, revision, review and adoption of geospatial data standards to enable wildland fire geospatial data to achieve broad usage throughout the interagency community.
+- Provide a platform for the development, revision, review and adoption of the NWCG Standards for Geospatial Operations, PMS 936, the NWCG GISS Workflow, PMS 936-1, and geospatial data standards to enable wildland fire geospatial data to achieve broad usage throughout the interagency community.
 Identify gaps in standards and propose solutions.
 Promote the use of interagency standards within wildland fire applications.

 - Identify common GIS training needs and resources, and plan or make recommendations for the development and presentation of training in cooperation with other groups, programs, or agencies in the wildland fire community.